-Benefit Description You pay After the calendar year deductible Emergency within our service area High Option Emergency care at a doctor's office \$10 per visit to your primary care physician. \$20 per visit to a specialist.
-(No Deductible) Emergency care at an urgent care center \$50 per visit.
-(No Deductible) Emergency care as an outpatient at a hospital, \$75 per visit. including doctors' services (No Deductible) Note: Waived if admitted, see Inpatient benefit.
-Not covered: Elective care or non-emergency care All charges Emergency outside our service area High Option Emergency care at a doctor's office \$10 per visit to a primary care physician. \$20 per visit to a specialist.
-(No Deductible) Emergency care at an urgent care center \$50 per visit.
-(No Deductible) Emergency care as an outpatient at a hospital, \$75 per visit. including doctors' services (No Deductible) Note: Waived if admitted, see Inpatient benefit.
-Not covered: All charges Elective care or non-emergency care Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Professional ambulance service when medically appropriate. \$50 per service.
-Note: See 5(c) for non-emergency service.
+Benefit Description You pay After the calendar year deductible Emergency within our service area High Option Emergency care at a doctor's office \$35 per visit Emergency care at an urgent care center \$35 per visit Emergency care as an outpatient or inpatient at a hospital, including doctors' services \$100 per visit (waived if admitted) subject to inpatient coinsurance Not covered: Elective care or non-emergency care All charges Emergency outside our service area High Option Emergency care at a doctor's office \$35 per visit Emergency care at an urgent care center \$35 per visit Emergency care as an outpatient or inpatient at a hospital, including doctors' services \$100 per visit, (waived if admitted) subject to inpatient coinsurance Not covered: All charges Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Professional ambulance service when medically appropriate.
+20% of allowable charge after deductible Air ambulance when medically necessary.
+See 5(c) for non-emergency service.